 How can I strengthen my gums?

 The best way to strengthen your gums is to floss daily.
-Having regularly scheduled dental cleanings is another way to keep your gums healthy, and to catch any issues early on while treatment options are minimally-invasive.
+Regularly scheduled dental cleanings are another way to keep your gums healthy and catch any issues early on while treatment options are minimally invasive.

 What happens if receding gums are left untreated?

-If receding gums are left untreated they may lead to gum disease, and eventually total tooth loss.
+If receding gums are left untreated, they may lead to gum disease and total tooth loss.
 It also increases patients’ risk of a stroke or heart attack.
 Treatment is available for receding gums to prevent further complications.
 Call us today if you have any questions!

 When should I worry about my receding gums?

 Receding gums become a concern when they recede below tooth roots.
-Receding gums have been shown to increase patients’ risk for tooth decay, tooth infection, and tooth loss.
+Receding gums have increased patients’ risk for tooth decay, tooth infection, and tooth loss.
 If you are concerned your gums may be receding, call us today to schedule a consultation!

 Can teeth fall out from receding gums?

-Receding gums may cause patients teeth to fall out.
-This is typically due to teeth shifting, which may loosen specific teeth causing them to fall out.
+Receding gums may cause patients’ teeth to fall out.
+This is typically due to teeth shifting, which may loosen specific teeth, causing them to fall out.
+The sooner you begin treatment for receding gums, the less likely you are to be at risk for tooth loss.

 Schedule a Consultation for Receding Gums Treatment

-To avoid long term problems, it is best to deal with receding gums as soon as possible.
-Contact our office to schedule an appointment with East Hanover, NJ and Summit, NJ area dentist Dr. Raj Upadya and find out which treatments are best to fix your gum recession.
+To avoid long-term problems, it is best to deal with receding gums as soon as possible.
+Contact our office to schedule an appointment with East Hanover, NJ, and Summit, NJ, area dentist Dr. Raj Upadya to find out which treatments best fix your gum recession.
 Call 973-241-5169 or request an appointment online.